 Sensorized toys are valuable tools in ASD screening, embed different sensors inside toys to capture playing patterns, and are classified based on proven effective, i.e., Lanini M. and et al. combined accelerometer, gyroscope, and magnetometers data.[21]
 Also, Moradi et al. introduced a platform for autism screening based on acceleration data of a toy car that, in their first version, a Wii remote controller perform as a sensor hub and a Matlab program developed to interact with the system to collect accelerometer data of x, y, and z axes to investigate distinctive playing patterns and implement an SVM classifier with 85% accuracy[13]

-In this research, the smart toy car 2.0 is introduced.
+In this research, the intelligent toy car 2.0 is introduced.
 It extends the previous version functionality by adding shaft encoders to the wheels, introducing new features, and optimizing the feature selection method.
 It enables us to study the ASD symptoms with a multi modalities approach and simultaneously analyze the repetitive behaviors and the obsessive attention to the details.

 System design

-The intelligent toy car is designed to capture the signs of two major symptoms in children with ASD, i.e. obsessive attention to detail and repetitive behaviors.
-Thus, in the first design, i.e. Intelligent Toy Car 1.o, a Wii Mute handle which includes an accelerometer was placed in the car.
+The intelligent toy car is designed to capture the signs of two major symptoms in children with ASD, i.e., obsessive attention to detail and repetitive behaviors. i.e., Thus, in the first design Intelligent Toy Car 1.0, a Wii Mute handle which includes an accelerometer, was placed in the car.
 Our new design, the intelligent toy car 2.0 (Fig. 1(a)), has had multiple upgrades with respect to its first design.
 The new system has an inexpensive IoT board ESP8266 NodeMCU to read sensor data and send them wirelessly through Wi-Fi via UDP protocol to ensure maximum data collection rate.
-Also, the cheap MEMS accelerometer ADXL345 placed inside the car and two magnetic shaft encoders are installed on the front and back axles of the car.
-The whole system runs on a battery and all electronic parts are embedded inside the car deliberately to avoid any distraction.
+Also, the cheap MEMS accelerometer ADXL345 is placed inside the car, and two magnetic shaft encoders are installed on the front and back axles of the car.
+The whole system runs on a battery, and all electronic parts are embedded inside the car deliberately to avoid any distraction.
 The diagram of the system is shown in Fig. 1(b).

 The intelligent toy car firmware is based on the Arduino ecosystem to make future R&D more effortless.
-Also, for interfacing with the system, an ROS (Robotic Operating System) package is developed.
+Also, an ROS (Robotic Operating System) package is developed for interfacing with the system.
 It makes integrating the intelligent toy car in other systems more straightforward.